 Searching, please wait...

 With its serene wooded lanes and far-reaching past, Woodlawn Cemetery tells a narrative of lives lived and history made.
 The generous 94-acre site is beautifully landscaped and offers a restful setting for visitors.
-It is maintained to the highest of standards by the City of Saskatoon and in part by the Western Cemetery Association.
+It is maintained to the highest of standards by the City of Saskatoon and is a member of the Western Canada Cemetery Association.

 Woodlawn Cemetery works to accommodate all religious traditions within its Bylaws and Regulations.
 There are designated areas for different denominations as well as sections for children, infants, and cremated remains.
 The University of Saskatchewan, The Military Field of Honour, and flat marker and upright monuments, also have their own sections.